Healthy Park, Healthy Person

 For any questions or to schedule groups please call the park for more information.

-Henry Horton's Olympic-sized pool is open Wednesday through Sunday from 10 a.m. until 6 p.m.
+Henry Horton's Olympic-sized pool is open Monday through Sunday from 10 a.m. until 6 p.m.
 Admission is $4 per person, ages three and older and $2 for campers.
 The pool has a wading pool for children and a concession area.
 Swimming diapers are required for younger children.
 The park offers a multi-visit pass for $120 for 40 visits.
-The pool will be closing for the season on August 10.
+The last day the pool will be open is August 15.